stellar/go/services/horizon/internal/docs/captive_core_migration.md

-**TODO:** This should be merged into `captive_core.md` once @fons and I wrap up our individual portions (or decide how break into separate files; maybe we need a `captive_core/` doc subdirectory).

 # Migration
 In this section, we'll discuss migrating existing systems running the [latest](https://github.com/stellar/go/releases/latest) stable version of Horizon ([1.13](https://github.com/stellar/go/releases/tag/horizon-v1.13.0) as of this writing) to the new 2.0 beta.

 **Environment assumptions**:

-  - For simplicity, we assume a single-machine Ubuntu setup running both Horizon and Core with a single local PostgreSQL server.
-The URI in the configs outlined later give further insight into the setup.
-Loosening this assumption is covered briefly in a [later section](#multi-machine-setup).
+  - We assume that the **PostgreSQL server** lives at the `db.local` hostname, and has a `horizon` database accessible by the `postgres:secret` username-password combo.

-  - We assume your machine has enough memory to hold Captive Core's in-memory database (~3GiB), which is a larger memory requirement than a traditional Core setup (which would have an on-disk database).
+  - We assume your machine has **enough memory** to hold Captive Core's in-memory database (~3GiB), which is a larger memory requirement than a traditional Core setup (which would have an on-disk database).

-  - We assume that your node joined the Stellar network recently (that is, it has a few thousand ledgers synced / ingeste), though this doesn't really matter.
-This assumption can be easily relaxed to any range, but we clarify it here so the chosen ledger ranges below make sense.
+  - The examples here refer to the testnet for safety; replace the appropriate references with the pubnet equivalents when you're ready.

+To start off simply, we assume a **single-machine Ubuntu setup** running both Horizon and Core with a single local PostgreSQL server.
+Then, this assumption is loosened in a [later section](#multi-machine-setup).

 ## Installing